Skip to main content

 Ask your designer for at least two lock-ups (horizontal + stacked) and an icon version.
 Ensure each is supplied as a vector file (AI, EPS, SVG) so they scale cleanly at any size.

 Full-colour logos look great on screens and big print pieces.
-On small, low-cost merchandise?
+On small, low-cost merchandise or smaller areas?
 Not always.

 Why do you need multiple colour variations

-• Many promotional decoration methods (such as pad printing, screen printing, embroidery, and laser engraving) are priced by the number of colours.
+• Many promotional decoration methods cannot brand in full-colour with gradients.
+Examples include pad printing, screen printing, embroidery, and laser engraving).

 • Some materials (like metal, jute, felt, or certain plastics) simply don’t reproduce subtle gradients or fine colour transitions well.